Some eyewitnesses told me they are.

-A military camp a few miles from Sittwe, Burma.
+Regiment 270's military camp a few miles from Sittwe.

 Burma's Muslims are still having a pretty awful time of it.
-Last year, the country's Buddhist majority launched a series of attacks on the minority Rohingya Muslim population, supposedly because they're not "ethnically pure."
-The attacks have continued this year, and now the general Muslim population, not just the ethnic Rohingyas, are getting their homes burned down and heads smashed in by marauding gangs of vicious Buddhists.
+Last year, the country's Buddhist majority launched a series of attacks on the minority Rohingya Muslim population, supposedly because they're not "ethnically pure".
+The attacks have continued this year and now include the general Muslim population, as well as the ethnic Rohingyas.

-After monitoring the plight of the Rohingya and incidents of violence against them in June and October last year, I decided to fly out to Burma, anticipating another round of trouble.
-The problem was, I had no money, no commission, no media organization backing me, and the mainstream media had pretty much stopped reporting on the issue.
-When I turned to the public to help fund my trip, the response was overwhelming (turns out people do have an interest in helping expose the violent persecution of vulnerable minorities) and they collectively helped me raise enough money to go.
+After monitoring the plight of the Rohingya and the two incidents of violence against them in June and October last year, I decided to fly out to Burma in wary anticipation of another round of trouble.
+The problem was that I had no money, no commission, no media organisation backing me and the mainstream media had pretty much stopped reporting on the issue.
+When I turned to the public to help fund my trip, the response was overwhelming (turns out people do have an interest in helping to expose the extended violent persecution of vulnerable minorities) and they collectively helped me raise enough money to go.

-I stayed in Sittwe, the main city in Arakhan state, which is where the majority of the Rohingya camps are situated.
-Travelling past the police checkpoints every morning and into the Rohingya camps, I felt like I was being transported into a parallel world where it's fine to forget about your obligations as a human, where it's OK to bully a group of people just because they originally come from somewhere different than you.
-The Rohingya Muslims aren't recognized as citizens of Burma, meaning they have no rights and very little access to education and healthcare.
+We stayed in Sittwe, the main city in Arakhan state, which is where the majority of the Rohingya camps are situated.
+Travelling past the police check points every morning and into the Rohingya camps, it felt like being transported into a parallel world where suddenly it's fine to forget about your obligations as a human to not be an unscrupulous bully to a group of people just because they originally come from somewhere different to you.
+The Rohingya Muslims aren't recognised as citizens of Burma, meaning they have no rights and very little access to education and healthcare.

-A Rohingya boy at an unregistered internally displaced person camp in Arakhan.
+A Rohingya boy at an unregistered internally displaced person camp in Arakhan state.

-During my week in Sittwe, with the help of those who accompanied me, I obtained evidence that strongly implies that the Burmese military is imprisoning Rohingya women from the Arakhan region and using them as sex slaves.
-That evidence has been passed on to the International Labour Organisation (ILO), a United Nations agency, which has lodged a complaint to the Burmese government and launched an investigation in an attempt to rescue the women.
+The evidence I obtained during my week in Sittwe strongly implies that the Burmese military is imprisoning Rohingya women from the Arakhan region and using them as sex slaves.
+That evidence has been passed on to the International Labour Organisation (ILO), a United Nations agency dealing with labour issues, who have lodged a complaint to the Burmese government and launched an investigation in an attempt to rescue the women.

-Eyewitness testimony of a military camp situated a few miles from the town of Sittwe described around 20 women and three children under the age of eight being held at the camp.
-One of the witnesses, a Muslim who I'll call Amina, described walking past the camp when she heard voices calling out to her.
-The imprisoned women asked Amina if she was Muslim, then pleaded for help:
+Eyewitness testimony of a military camp situated a few miles from Sittwe town (and home to Regiment 270) describes around 20 women and three children under the age of eight being held at the camp.
+One of the witnesses, Amina (name changed), described walking past the camp when she heard voices calling out to her.
+The imprisoned women asked Amina if she was Muslim; she is.

 The prisoners asked Amina to pass the message on to someone who could help.
 “Our parents can't find us,” they added.

 The women only managed to speak to Amina because it was Burmese Independence Day and the soldiers were away.
 “We've been arrested here for quite a long time now.
 They have left us today because they have a special visitor,” they told Amina.
-The women continued, telling Amina that if the word about them spread too much, the military would kill them.
-They also warned her that she was at risk of being killed herself if she was spotted talking to them.
+The women continued, telling Amina that if the word was spread too much that the military would kill them, as well as warning her that she was at risk of being killed herself if she was spotted talking to them.

+Amina described some of the women as pregnant, which could indicate that they've been prisoners since the June or October violence and have become pregnant during their imprisonment.
 Information relayed from various sources indicates that local villagers are aware that women are being kept as prisoners but are too scared to speak out.
-And as Rohingya aren't recognised as citizens of Burma—and therefore have no rights—it's fair to assume that the punishment inflicted on them for making these kinds of allegations wouldn't exactly go through official judicial channels.
+And as Rohingya aren't recognised as citizens of Burma – and therefore have no rights – it's fair to assume that the punishment inflicted on them for making these kinds of allegations wouldn't exactly be regulated.

-A Rohingya home, burnt to the ground in Arakhan.
-Photo by Spike Johnson
+A Rohingya village burnt to the ground in Arakhan state.
+Photo by Spike Johnson.

-An 18-year-old Rohingya man I interviewed described another camp 20 minutes away, where another woman was apparently being held under similar conditions.
-He was one of around 14 rice-paddy workers who went to speak Rakhine, the language spoken by the Buddhist population of Arakhan, with the woman.
-The woman replied, “Don’t speak Rakhine with me any more.
-I am Muslim and a prisoner here.”
+An 18-year-old Rohingya man I interviewed described another camp 20 minutes away (which is home to the medical regiment), where another woman was apparently being held under similar conditions.
+He was one of around 14 rice paddy workers who went to speak Rakhine with the woman, the language spoken by the Buddhist population of Arakhan.
+The woman replied, “Don’t speak Rakhine with me any more, I am Muslim and a prisoner here.”

 She then told the men her father's name and where she was from.
 They asked her what she was doing at a military camp if she was Muslim, and if she was ready to come with them.
 She replied, “I have two children,” implying that her children are being used to keep her at the camp.
 This evidence has also been passed on to the ILO.

-The last known sighting of these women was at the end of March, and it's uncertain whether they're still alive.
+The last known sighting of these women was at the end of March and it's uncertain whether they're still alive.
 It's also uncertain if the women are still at the camp or have been split up into different camps.
-But what is certain is that there are innocent Rohingya women being held captive by the Burmese military and plenty of locals know about it, only it's impossible for them to do anything about it without risking their lives.
+But what is certain is that there are innocent Rohingya women being held captive by the Burmese military and plenty of locals know about it, only it's impossible for them to do anything about it without the threat of losing their lives.

 Follow Assed on Twitter: @AssedBaig